bjatkin/NEU/readme.md

 * add a version for future proofness?
 * seems like I'm working at the resolution of my pointers a lot so 64 bits
 * web asm and java byte code both have the concept of 'locals' should I adopt something like this?
+* should their be support for floats? signed ints?